Jessie219-web/wiki-documents/docs/Cloud_Chain/SenseCAP_AI/xiao-esp32c3-sensecapai.md

 The minimum time interval for SenseCAP to receive data uploads is five minutes.
 :::

-## Introduction to SenseCAP HTTPS API -- Getting AI Advice
+## Introduction to `SenseCraft Data Platform`'s HTTP API -- Getting AI Advice

-Next, let's learn how to use the SenseCAP AI API below.
+Next, let's learn how to use `SenseCAP Data Platform`'s API below.
 Use our sensor data over time as a reference to get suggestions from the AI.

 The interface call process for SenseCAP AI is roughly as follows.
 - Obtain the device and measurement value IDs under the account that are supported for use in AIGC via the interface I.